 Both during the design and the execution phases, it is necessary to envisage the airtight layer in a detailed way, paying special attention to joints and junctions.

-This layer has to be as continuous as possible and it is necessary to study problematic points such as thermal bridges, connection points and installations outputs.
+This layer has to be as continuous as possible and it is necessary to take into account problematic points such as thermal bridges, connection points and installation.

 Why polyurethane provides the necessary airtightness to comply with the Passive House standard?